kwan22/habits/level4.md

 - 7a 2500m orb entry springskip

 #### Option-selecting movement
-Making decisions to cover multiple possible outcomes in case something unexpected happens with movement
+Making decisions to cover multiple possible outcomes to reduce risk at little/no cost.

 ##### Holding into the wall for wallkicks for forcemove
 - 3a start post triplat: hold left for wallkick